 Also I could get dibs on the microwave fried chicken.
 The microwave fried chicken was awful, understand.
 But it was convenient.
 Also the thighs would taste weird, which is not to say the same as good.
 But if I didn’t get away from the computer, someone else might eat that first.
 I don’t know whether my dad remembers this, but it’s got little to do with my computer experience.
 It would have looked the same to him if I spent all that time in my room re-reading the Star Trek comic book where the Excalbians went to Space War with the Organians because they were bored.

 Big thing to remember is that how you got software was different.
 There were all these magazines that offered the promise of neat stuff, like, going around riding a dragon.
-And anyone could play this, if they just typed in six pages of three-column column text and trying not to get too much of it wrong.
+And anyone could play this, if they just typed in six pages of three-column column text and didn’t get too much of it wrong.
 Then it turned out to be fun for maybe one-fourth the time you spent typing it in.
 Not everything was games, no. If you had a Commodore 64 you could type in programs that would let you use the graphics and the sound on the Commodore 64.
 It wouldn’t help you have anything to draw or … sound out.
 But if you ever thought of something, you were ready.
 Sometimes we would swap out the ROM version of the computer’s operating system for a RAM copy that was identical, except it didn’t throw a fit if you tried to find the ASCII value of an empty string.
 There were reasons this was important.

 Still, games were great, because the only other software out there was spreadsheets and word processors.
 It still is, but now the spreadsheets and word processors are in a web browser so annoying ads can flash at you.
 But if you didn’t want to type in a game, you could get a professionally made game.

 Thing to understand about computer games back then is that nobody ever bought them.
-You just … got them, somehow.
+You just … got them … somehow.
 Not really clear how, or who from.
-But they came on tape cassettes or on discs that a friend loaded you and you copied, or that they copied and gave you.
+But they came on tape cassettes or on discs that a friend loaned you and that you copied, or that they copied and gave you.
 There were stores that claimed to sell software, yes.
 They had welcoming names like Professor Technofriend’s Software Empori-fun.
 Doesn’t matter.
 They never sold anything.
 The top-selling game of the 80s, Broderbund’s Karateka, saw sixteen copies sold in stores.
 There was never a game for the Amiga that sold.
 Game companies didn’t even try.
 They just gave the gold master disc to someone who knew this guy who worked(?) somewhere (??).
 He’d crack the copy protection and then make a kabillion copies with a fun message on the first screen.
 Every playground would have copies, although there was only one kid in school who had an Amiga.
 So that oversaturated the market.

 The traded tapes, though, they’d have like 428 games on them.
 This seems like great value, what with them being free.
 The drawback is the games were mostly boring.
 There’d be, like, tic-tac-toe only it’s a grid of four rows and columns.
 Or Blackjack, except there’s no graphics or placing bets and you can’t do that thing where you split a hand when you’re dealt doubles.
 You’d just press space and watch numbers come up in a row until someone busted.
 In hindsight, I don’t know how it is I spent so much time on this.
 Oh, well, there was a Wheel of Fortune game that was great.
 It was even better after I memorized all six puzzles and could start solving puzzles after five letters.
 I typed it in from a magazine.